eroshiva/trade-show-poc/README.md

   actual connectivity.
 In the end, I've decided to stick to the current approach in [Network Device simulator](pkg/mocks/README.md) that leverages solely of gRPC connectivity (for various protocols) for the sake of simple testability.
+- Consulted little issues with deployment, e.g., what is a better deployment model for device simulator:
+  `statefulset` or `deployment` with `replicasCount`, and few other small bugs (mostly FQDN-related).

 I also found some recommendations about different tool usage confusing and misleading rather than helpful.
 It's always better to follow tool's documentation rather than asking AI for a tutorial.